 Paying with cash can also simplify the home purchase process.
 There’s no loan application, underwriting or approval, so you’ll save yourself the potential headaches and stress of dealing with a lender, and might not have to wait as long to close.

-To skip the upfront fees
+To skip the closing costs

 If you have the funds, paying all-cash for a home definitely saves you money, since you won’t have to pay any of the costs associated with a mortgage.
-The origination fee, appraisal fee and other closing costs can add up to several thousand dollars.
+The origination fee and other closing costs can add up to several thousand dollars.

 To lower your long-term costs